theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/warning-messages.md

 title: Warning Messages
 nav_order: 1
 description: >-
-    Send warning messages to contributors whose behaviour is not inline with the project’s **Published Policies**.
-Contact them directly via email or another standard communication method as a private/direct message.
-problem: >-
     A contributor is behaving in a way that raises questions about their understanding of your Published Policies.
 context: >-
     A contributor is not adhering to a particular policy for the first time, and is not under any other sanction such as a block or a ban.
 It could also be that it is only a minor issue.
+solution: >-
+    Send warning messages to contributors whose behaviour is not inline with the project’s **Published Policies**.
+Contact them directly via email or another standard communication method as a private/direct message.
 examples:

 ---